Feedback is essential for video coaching

 In the Summary section of their Session, have the students complete a self-reflection on the course.
 Did their intention change over time?
 What did they learn during the course?
 What did they learn about themselves and their interests?

-Teachers can participate in the students’ learning by using the Feedback and Chat features of Sessions.
+Teachers can participate in the students’ learning by using the Feedback feature of Sessions.

 6. Student presentations